How To Apply

 • Keep Your Contact Info Up to Date

-• Be sure the email address you include for yourself on your application is correct and current.
+• Keep you email address updated and current.
 Email is the primary means of communication used by the Board.

 • You may not legally perform services until you hold an active license.

-• Staff will communicate with you regarding the status of your application.
+• Staff will communicate with you regarding the status of your application, and you may check your application status online

 Veterans Preference Points